Eamonn Holmes: Early life and education

-Holmes was educated at Holy Family Primary School and St Malachy's College, Belfast.
+Holmes was educated at Holy Family Primary School and attended St Malachy's College, Belfast, and the Dublin College of Business Studies.

 Career

 Early career

-Before entering broadcasting, Holmes worked for a Dublin-based business magazine.
-In 1979, he joined Ulster Television, the ITV franchise contractor for Northern Ireland working as a host and reporter for the station's Farming Ulster programme.
-Afterwards, he teamed up with Ulster Television's sports reporters, Leslie Dawes (1922–2014) and Jackie Fullerton, to assist in covering sporting events in the province.
+Holmes' first job in broadcasting, was in 1979, when he joined Ulster Television (UTV), as a host and reporter for the station's Farming Ulster programme.
+Afterwards, he teamed up with Ulster Television's sports reporters, Leslie Dawes (1922–2014) and Jackie Fullerton, to assist in covering sporting events in the region.

 In 1982, Holmes was moved into news and current affairs reporting when he was tasked to anchor Ulster Television's flagship Good Evening Ulster programme.
-Holmes succeeded Gloria Hunniford who had presented the show since its launch in 1979.
-Holmes was the third choice to present the programme after trial runs by news reporters Gary Gillespie and Gerry Kelly.
+Holmes succeeded Gloria Hunniford, who had presented the show since its launch in 1979.

 In addition to his news and current affairs role, Holmes has also hosted other Ulster Television productions, including Miss Northern Ireland gala specials in 1985 and 1986.
 With Ulster Television, he won a Hometown Radio Award.
 He departed in 1986 to join the BBC.
 At the corporation's Manchester studios, Holmes worked as a presenter on the daytime Open Air programme which was broadcast nationally on BBC1.